gliptak/lecture-source-py/source/rst/mccall_model.rst

     ``c_vals = np.linspace(10, 40, 25)``

-That is, start the agent off as unemployed, computed their reservation wage given the parameters, and then simulate to see how long it takes to accept.
+That is, start the agent off as unemployed, compute their reservation wage given the parameters, and then simulate to see how long it takes to accept.

 Repeat a large number of times and take the average.

-Plot mean unemployment duration as a function of :math:`c` in ``c_vals``.
+Plot the mean unemployment duration as a function of :math:`c` in ``c_vals``.

 Solutions